 Frances Willard School Song

-#3 Have a way to communicate DURING the program.
+#3 – Have a Quick Way to Communicate with Students DURING the Concert

+I find that I put so much effort into school performances that the rest of the night after my show is a blur of decompression and stress-release.
+If you’ve worked that hard then you want to ensure that all your good work comes to fruition in a good program.
 The hard thing is that you’re working with very little humans and they get EASILY distracted.
 They’re wearing their very nice clothes and they’re in a weird place on risers and they’re singing their fun songs and their parents are there!
 Ya-hoo!
-So much to get distracted by… Have a way to pull them back in.
+So much to get distracted by… Have a way to pull them back in!